-If you’re looking to redeem on Star Alliance, or a variety of other airline partners (ranging from Air Mauritius to Oman Air), booking through Aeroplan is an excellent option.
+If you’re looking to redeem on Star Alliance, or a variety of other airline partners (ranging from Air Mauritius to Gulf Air), booking through Aeroplan is an excellent option.
 For my own travels, I redeem more points through Aeroplan than any other frequent flyer program.

 Transfer to All Nippon Airways Mileage Club

 Amex is the only major points currency to partner with All Nippon Airways (ANA) Mileage Club.
 That’s exciting, because this Star Alliance carrier’s frequent flyer program has some incredible redemption opportunities, like roundtrip business class from the United Sates to Europe for 88,000 miles, or a round the world business class award (with up to 29,000 miles of travel) for 170,000 miles.

 While the program potentially offers lots of value, there’s a huge learning curve to understanding this program, so make sure you do your research prior to transferring any points.
 This includes that there are restrictions on who you can redeem for, there are big carrier imposed surcharges on some partners, and more.